ADMINISTRATION:

 he convinced the pit manager to allow him to work on a steam-powered

-machine, and by 1814 he had constructed an early locomotive
+machine, and by 1814 he had constructed an early locomotive capable

-a eight mile railroad from Hetton to the River Wear at Sunderland.
+eight mile railroad from Hetton to the River Wear at Sunderland.

-West Durham, Darlington and the River Tees at Stockton.
+in West Durham, Darlington and the River Tees at Stockton.
 Stephenson

 arranged a meeting with Pease and suggested that he should consider

-building a locomotive railway, and that he was the very man
+building a locomotive railway, and that he was the very man to

-Darlington company.
-Stephenson immediately began working to
+Stockton & Darlington company.
+Stephenson immediately began working

-develop iron rails at William Losh's ironworks in Newcastle.
+to develop iron rails at William Losh's ironworks in Newcastle.

-Darlington.
+to Darlington.
 The opening of the Stockton & Darlington line on

 27th September 1825, was attended by large crowds as the engine